 Bird Watching, Butte-Viewing & More: A Guide to Visiting the Pawnee National Grassland

-Pawnee National Grassland is an ideal destination for hikers, campers, and all outdoorsy sorts with its seemingly unlimited wide open spaces.
+Pawnee National Grassland is an ideal destination for hikers, campers, and all outdoorsy sorts with its seemingly unlimited wide open spaces, despite its lack of similarity to other Colorado camping destinations.
 Fields of wild grass surround you while you take in miles of unobstructed views toward the eastern Colorado plains.

 From where to pitch your tent to hiking trails, birding, and other activities, here’s the lowdown for experiencing the grasslands.

 Western settlers made their way to eastern Colorado in the late 1800’s, hoping to build a life around homesteading and farming.
 But nothing came easy.
 The Pawnee was once a barren land inundated with the devastating effects of the dust bowl in the early 1900’s.